-Medicaid beneficiaries under the age of 21 and older and NCHC beneficiaries ages six to 18 years
+Medicaid beneficiaries under the age of 21 and older

-The provider can may bill up to six visits without a diagnosis of mental illness or a substance use disorder.
+The provider can bill up to six visits without a diagnosis of mental illness or a substance use disorder.
 The following provisions related to diagnosis codes may be used:

 - a.
-The first six visits can may be coded with an ICD-10 code corresponding to a DSM-5 "V" diagnosis code. - b.
-A specific diagnosis code must shall be used as soon as a diagnosis is established. - c.
+The first six visits can be coded with an ICD-10 code corresponding to a DSM-5 "V" diagnosis code. - b.
+A specific diagnosis code must be used as soon as a diagnosis is established. - c.
 Visits seven and beyond require an ICD-10 code corresponding to a DSM-5 diagnosis code between 290 (Dementias) and 319 (unspecified intellectual disabilities).

 Note: For a Medicaid beneficiary, these provisions related to diagnosis end on the last date of the birthday month in which a beneficiary turns 21 years of age.
-For a NCHC beneficiary age six to 18 years, these provisions for diagnosis end on the last date of the birthday month in which a beneficiary turns 19.